Filed under: Uncategorized

 Please note that while Shan and Jen are nice people, that deadline is a rock wall.
 Don’t run into it headfirst.

-Submission Guidelines: http://canisitwithyou.wordpress.com/submission-guidelines/
+Submission Guidelines: https://canisitwithyou.wordpress.com/submission-guidelines/

 by Elisabeth Ellendorff